-This policy has regard to the DfE guidance 2016 'Behaviour and Discipline in Schools' and to the Independent Schools Inspectorate Regulations.
+This policy has regard to the DfE advice 2022 Behaviour in Schools, Keeping Children Safe in Education 2022 and to the Independent Schools Inspectorate Regulations.

 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
-Widford Lodge is a caring school, whose values are built on discipline, mutual trust and respect for all.
-The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+Widford Lodge is a caring school, whose values are Honesty, Empathy, Acts of Kindness, Respect and Tenacity.
+The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way and where everyone is treated with dignity.
 It aims to promote an environment where everyone feels happy, safe and secure and pupils, parents and staff are aware of and support the school's high expectations.

 The school has a number of school rules, (see appendix A) but the primary aim of the behaviour policy is not a system to enforce rules.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.
+Staff receive support on joining the school and at regular intervals thereafter on behaviour management and are consulted when any significant changes to this policy or practical arrangements are implemented.

 All members of staff are aware of the regulations regarding the use of force by teachers, as set out in the School Standards and Framework Act 1998.
 This school does not administer or threaten corporal punishment.
 Teachers in our school do not hit, push or slap children.
-Staff only intervene physically by using reasonable force to prevent pupils from: hurting themselves or others; damaging property; or causing disorder, in line with the DfE guidance on Use of Reasonable Force 2013.
+Staff only intervene physically by using reasonable force to prevent pupils from: committing an offence, hurting themselves or others; damaging property; or causing disorder, in line with the DfE guidance on Use of Reasonable Force 2013.
 Parents will be informed on the same day, or as soon as reasonably practicable, of any such action.
 The event is recorded.